ekokotov/object-table/README.md

-search               | *default: true* - Display search input pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *optional* Example: ['property1','property2'].  - Array of displayed properties of object.
+search               | *default: true* - Display search input pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *required* - Example: ['property1','property2'].  - Array of displayed properties of object.
 This option allows you to display only certain fields of the object.
-Number of fields must be equal number of headers. *required* if you are using 'compound' sorting. sorting				 | *default: simple*.
+Number of fields must be equal number of headers. sorting				 | *default: simple*.
 Use sorting feature. 'simple' - by single column. 'compound' - order by multiple fields.